Dawa Geljen Sherpa – Founder & Trustee

-Mike Hagen – Chair of Trustees
+Mike Hagen MBE – Chair of Trustees

-Dave Thomas – Treasurer/Trustee
+Dave Thomas – Treasurer & Trustee

 Dave joined the team of trustees in 2021 and took over the role of Treasurer in 2022.
-Dave is a long standing supporter and advocate of CITCNepal and regularly treks in Nepal, giving him a first-hand insight into CITC’s operations on the ground.
+Dave is a long standing supporter and advocate of CITC and regularly treks in Nepal, giving him a first-hand insight into CITC’s operations on the ground.
 He has worked in senior roles for a number of large organisations and uses his experience to support the professional development of the team along with undertaking the treasurer duties.

 Lawrie McLaren – Trustee

-Mark Cashin – Trustee
+Alex Waller – Trustee

 Annette Roberts – Trustee

-Annette, a former head teacher, has supported CITCNepal for many years, particularly through the sister school project, fundraising and hosting teacher exchanges.
+Annette, a former head teacher, has supported CITC for many years, particularly through the sister school project, fundraising and hosting teacher exchanges.
 She joined the team of trustees in 2021 and has been supporting CITC’s teacher training programme to enhance the well-being of the children and teachers in its supported schools, including safeguarding and behaviour management.

 Cathie Bremner Owen – Trustee

-Cathie has been a dedicated supporter and friend of CITCNepal for many years and regularly visits Nepal to share her expertise in education and work hands on to improve the library provisions in CITC’s supported schools.
+Cathie has been a dedicated supporter and friend of CITC for many years and regularly visits Nepal to share her expertise in education and work hands on to improve the library provisions in CITC’s supported schools.
 Cathie has undertaken countless fundraising challenges for CITC and was appointed as a trustee in June 2022.

 Founding Members